cdgreenidge/emergent7-vm/README.md

 With the VM running,
 click *Devices* > *Shared Folders* > *Shared Folder Settings*.
 Click the small plus sign to add a shared folder.
-Make sure to check the "Read only" and "Make permanent" checkboxes.
+Make sure to check the "Auto mount" and "Make permanent" checkboxes.

 Once you've added the shared folder, reboot the VM.
 After it restarts, you will